vishal-git/book-reccos/README.md

 pip install -r requirements.txt
 ```

 Please note that I am using Python 3.10 for this project.
-(You can check your Python version using the following command: `python --version`.)
+You can check your Python version using the following command: `python --version`.
+If you have some other version, that might be okay, but just be aware.

 ## 1 (c): Create a free vector database on Weaviate.

-Click on [this link](https://console.weaviate.cloud/) and follow instructions to create a free-tier account.
-Then follow the instructions below to create a free vector database.
-[Please note that these steps may change in the future.
+Click on [this link](https://console.weaviate.cloud/) and create a free-tier account.

+Then follow the instructions below to create a vector database.
+Please note that these steps may change in the future.
 For the latest instructions, you can check out their official documentation [here](https://weaviate.io/developers/wcs/quickstart).

 Once you create and account and login, you will a screen like this:

 <img src='./misc/weaviate_home_screen.png' width=500>

 Under _Free Sandbox_ tab, click on **Create cluster** button, provide a meaningful name to your cluster and then click on **Create**.
 Make sure the _Enable Authentication_ option is checked.
 Please note that the cluter will stay up only for 14 days for a free-tier account.
-If you would like to preserve the vector database beyond 2 weeks, you'd have to purchase a paid plan.
+If you would like to preserve the vector database beyond two weeks, you'd have to purchase a paid plan.

 <img src='./misc/weaviate_create_cluster.png' width=500>